DocReward: A Document Reward Model for Structuring and Stylizing: Introduction

 \section{Introduction}

-Recent advances in agentic workflows have automated many complex tasks, such as code generation~\citep{peng2023copilot,anthropic2025claudecode,hong2024metagpt}, image generation~\citep{comfyanonymous2025comfyui}, visual understanding~\citep{zheng2025deepeyes,Marsili2025Visual_agentic_ai}, math reasoning~\citep{yan2025mathagent}, and travel planning~\citep{xie2024travelplanner}.
-A key focus of agentic workflows is the production of professional documents, including works like deep research~\citep{openai2025deepresearch,openmanus2025,qwen2025deepresearch} and technical documentation generation~\citep{dvivedi2024code_documentation}.
-However, existing research about professional document generation primarily focuses on improving textual quality, neglecting the importance of visual structure and style, both of which play crucial roles in shaping document professionalism.
-A well-organized structure helps readers navigate the material smoothly, while a consistent style makes the content more readable and engaging.
+Recent advances in agentic workflows have automated various complex tasks, such as code generation~\citep{peng2023copilot,anthropic2025claudecode,hong2024metagpt}, image generation~\citep{Xiao_2025_CVPR}, visual understanding~\citep{zheng2025deepeyes,Marsili2025Visual_agentic_ai}, math reasoning~\citep{yan2025mathagent}, and travel planning~\citep{xie2024travelplanner}.
+A key focus of agentic workflows is the generation of professional documents, such as deep research~\citep{openai2025deepresearch,openmanus2025,qwen2025deepresearch} and technical documentation generation~\citep{dvivedi2024code_documentation}.
+However, existing research on professional document generation primarily focuses on improving textual quality, often neglecting the visual structure and style—both of which are crucial for document professionalism.
+A well-organized structure facilitates seamless navigation for readers, while a consistent style makes the content more readable and engaging.
 Together, these aspects help convey information more clearly and effectively.
-The neglect of structure and style mainly stems from the lack of suitable reward models, which are capable of guiding agentic workflows to produce documents with more professional structure and style.
+The neglect of structure and style mainly stems from the lack of effective reward models, which are capable of guiding agentic workflows toward producing documents with professional structure and style.

-To address this, we propose \modelname{}, a \textit{\textbf{Doc}ument \textbf{Reward} Model}, specialized in assessing document professionalism in structure and style, as shown in Figure~\ref{fig:1}.
 However, building a reward model capable of providing a robust evaluation of visual structure and style is non-trivial, as it requires both \textit{comprehensiveness} and \textit{textual-quality-agnosticism}.
 Specifically, comprehensiveness refers to the ability to evaluate documents across diverse types, qualities, structures, and styles, while textual-quality-agnosticism, in this context, means that the model does not evaluate the inherent quality of the textual content itself, but instead assesses how well the structure and style of a document stand out, given the fixed content.